-Once the complete pattern of flows in a system is determined, different systems can be classified according to various schemes.
-Legendre and Rassoulzadegan (1996) described three pathways for carbon flow through a food web; the sinking of ungrazed phytoplankton, food web transfer, and recycling.
-They related these three food web processes to the size structure of the phytoplankton and matching of phytoplankton production with grazing.
-Legendre and Rassoulzadegan derived analytical solutions for the proportion of the primary production allocated to each of the three pathways based on the ratio of large phytoplankton production to total phytoplankton production, P_L/P_T , and the matching between phytoplankton production and grazing, M. They used values from the literature to estimate the magnitude of these food web functions for 5 different types of food webs.
+Once the complete pattern of flows in a system is determined, it can be classified according to various schemes.
+Legendre and Rassoulzadegan (1996) described three pathways for carbon flow through a food web: the sinking of ungrazed phytoplankton, food web transfer, and recycling.
+They related these three food web processes to the size structure of the phytoplankton and matching (synchronization) of phytoplankton production with grazing.
+Legendre and Rassoulzadegan derived analytical solutions for the proportion of the primary production allocated to each of the three pathways based on the ratio of large phytoplankton production to total phytoplankton production, P_L/P_T , and the matching between phytoplankton production and grazing, M. They used values from the literature to estimate the magnitude of these food web functions for 5 different types of food webs (Table 6).
 The food web types ranged along a continuum of decreasing ratios of export to primary production.
-At one extreme is the sinking of ungrazed cells, representing a food web with high primary production that is not matched by grazing.
+At one extreme is the sinking of ungrazed phytoplankton, representing a food web with high primary production that is not matched by grazing.
 At the other extreme is the microbial loop, an almost closed system with near zero input of primary production, consisting of bacteria and protozoans.
 In between the two extremes in order of decreasing export/ production are the herbivorous, multivorous, and microbial food webs.
-The herbivorous food web is dominated by large phytoplankton production and grazing by mesozooplankton, while small phytoplankton cells and microbial grazers dominate the microbial food web includes equal roles of large and small phytoplankton and herbivorous and microbial grazing.
+Legendre and Rassoulzadegan (1996) found good agreement between their derived values of food web function and the estimates from the literature, supporting their assumption that the size structure of the phytoplankton and degree of matching strongly determined food web structure.